Nothing spreads faster than rumour. Enterprising wizards noticed this and began conducting experiments. This is how whisperspace was discovered.

 Suruscant the Sculptor was the first notable whisper wizard, as notable as they get which is typically not very notable once they work out how to remove things from whisperspace.
 His specialty was shaping stone.
 For years he lived a druidic lifestyle and shaped stone sculptures that whispered as the wind passed through them.
 He meditated in small forests of the sculptures to learn the secrets of the land.
 (A nature-oriented magic-user such as a druid can meditate in one of these sculpture forests for an hour to find the answer to one of the following questions: Where is clean water?
 Where is food?
 Where is safety?
 Where is danger?
 The answer will be from the perspective of the animal and plant spirits in the surrounding area, so might not necessarily align with the askers ideas of good answers to those questions)

 He began to follow the whispers and started to hear the whispers of not just the earth and the trees and the beasts, but of other people.
 He followed them and the whispers got louder and louder.
-He eventually came to a city where over the course of many years he shaped a smooth stone chamber underneath the city with hundreds and hundreds of tunnels of all sizes which came out in hidden places all over the city.
-The tunnels amplify the whispers of the city and carry them to the chamber (spend ten minutes here for a random piece of gossip, it mostly sounds like white noise so you might be better off in a pub but there are some things that aren't whispered in pubs that wind up in the whisper chamber).
+He eventually came to a city where, over the course of many years, he shaped a smooth stone chamber underneath it.
+Hundreds and hundreds of tunnels of all sizes lead out from the chamber, their exits are in hidden places all over the city.
+The tunnels amplify the city’s whispers and carry them to the chamber (spend ten minutes here for a random piece of gossip, it mostly sounds like white noise so you might be better off in a pub but there are some things that aren't whispered in pubs that wind up in the whisper chamber).

 It was here that he began to study and learn about whisperspace.
 He documented ways to send objects into whisperspace and keep them there, noting the side effect that people would start thinking about objects stored this way more often without knowing why.
 His writings are highly sought after, but very difficult to find.
 It is rumoured that they span only a few weeks, after which nothing more is left of Suruscant except his whisperchamber.